 For many students, the speaking part can be difficult.
-Some find the French IB oral trickier than reading, writing, or listening exams, and arguably for those who don’t speak French regularly, it can take time to master.
+Some find the French IB oral trickier than the other exams, and arguably for those who don’t speak French regularly, it can take time to master.

 Does the upcoming French IB oral send your stress levels soaring?
 Fear not!
 With the right course of action, you’ll be able to overcome your communication barrier and develop more confidence.

 In this post, you’ll get to learn what you can expect at your exam as well as get a few tips to ace your French IB oral.
 Remember if you need help, just a few lessons with one of our IB French teachers or examiners can make all the difference.

 French IB Oral for Standard and Higher Level

 SL and HL French IB oral assessments are done a bit differently.

 At an SL French exam, you will have to choose between two pictures related to the 5 themes of the French IB syllabus.
 You will then have about 15 minutes to come up with a plan for your oral presentation and get ready for a conversation.

 When it comes to HL French IB oral, you need to give a talk based on the literary works you’ve studied during your French course.
 Worth noting that you’ll have 20 minutes to prepare what you’d like to say on the topic.

 In both cases, you should create a plan for your speech rather than trying to write out everything you want to say during the prep time.
 For instance, you can write down some bullet points or highlight the things you want to elaborate on further.

 Regardless of the level, the ‘talking’ part of the exam takes about 15 minutes, and it normally consists of: